thehackerwithin/berkeley/_posts/2014-04-09-raspberry-pi.markdown

 # Lesson: Raspberry Pi

-Ryan Pavlovski, a student in Kai Vetter's research group, gave an excellent presentation about what he's done with the raspberry pi.
+Ryan Pavlovsky, a student in Kai Vetter's research group, gave an excellent presentation about what he's done with the raspberry pi.

 Stuff that we discussed :